ros-navigation/navigation2/nav2_theta_star_planner/README.md

 ## Usage Notes

 ### Tuning the Parameters
-Before starting off, do note that the costmap_cost(curr,neigh) component after being operated (ie before being multiplied to its parameter and being substituted in g(init_rclcpp)) varies from 0 to 1.
+Before starting off, do note that the costmap_cost(curr,neigh) component after being operated (ie before being multiplied to its parameter and being substituted in g(neigh)) varies from 0 to 1.

 This planner uses the costs associated with each cell from the `global_costmap` as a measure of the point's proximity to the obstacles.
 Providing a gentle potential field that covers the entirety of the region (thus leading to only small pocket like regions of cost = 0) is recommended in order to achieve paths that pass through the middle of the spaces.
 A good starting point could be to set the `inflation_layer`'s parameters as - `cost_scaling_factor: 10.0`, `inflation_radius: 5.5` and then decrease the value of `cost_scaling_factor` to achieve the said potential field.